Who governs the WAFP?

 Any WAFP member in good standing is welcome to participate in the House of Delegates.
 Delegates and alternate delegates are selected by their local chapters; residents and medical student delegates and alternate delegates are selected by, and represent, the Resident Chapter and Medical Student Chapter.

-Each chapter is allotted a certain number of delegates based on rules contained in the WAFP bylaws.
+Each chapter is allotted delegates based on rules contained in the WAFP bylaws.

 Delegates vote on resolutions and in elections; alternate delegates are seated as delegates in the absence of previously declared delegate.
 If not seated as delegates, alternate delegates may be called on to help administer the House of Delegates.